erikandersson96/first-milestone/README.md

 ---
 ## Wireframes

-* First `4 images` is from the first idea and the wireframes is for `only desktop screens`.
-(I never did a wireframe for mobile use but I will do it for future projects):
+* First `4 images` is from the first idea and the wireframes is for `only desktop screens` (I never did a wireframe for mobile use but I will do it for future projects).
+This wireframe was created using [Balsamiq - Balsamiq Wireframes](https://balsamiq.com/).
-* Second row containing `4 images` is from the final product of the website.
+* Second row containing `3 images` is from the final product of the website.
 To give you a comparison:

-#### First Idea
+### First Idea

 **First website idea:**